Dennis Nilsen: Imprisonment

 Following his conviction, Nilsen was transferred to HMP Wormwood Scrubs to begin his sentence.
 As a Category A prisoner, he was assigned his own cell and could mix freely with other inmates.
-Nilsen did not lodge an appeal, accepting that the Crown's case—that he had had the capacity to control his actions and that he had killed with premeditation—was essentially correct.
+Nilsen did not lodge an appeal, accepting that the Crown's case – that he had had the capacity to control his actions and that he had killed with premeditation – was essentially correct.
 He further elaborated on the day of his conviction that he took an enormous thrill from the "social seduction; the getting the 'friend' back; the decision to kill; the body and its disposal".
 Nilsen also claimed drunkenness was the sole reason at least two of his attempted murders were unsuccessful.

 In December 1983, Nilsen was cut on the face and chest with a razor blade by an inmate named Albert Moffatt, resulting in injuries requiring eighty-nine stitches.
 Afterward, he was briefly transferred to HMP Parkhurst, before being transferred to HMP Wakefield, where he remained until 1990.
-In 1991, Nilsen was transferred to a vulnerable-prisoner unit at HMP Full Sutton upon concerns for his safety.
+In 1991, Nilsen was transferred to a vulnerable prisoner unit at HMP Full Sutton upon concerns for his safety.
 He remained there until 1993, when he was transferred to HMP Whitemoor, again as a Category A prisoner, and with increased segregation from other inmates.

-The minimum term of 25 years imprisonment to which Nilsen was sentenced in 1983 was replaced by a whole-life tariff by Home Secretary Michael Howard in December 1994.
-This ruling ensured Nilsen would never be released from prison, a punishment he accepted.
+The minimum term of 25 years' imprisonment to which Nilsen was sentenced in 1983 was replaced by a whole-life tariff by Home Secretary Michael Howard in December 1994.
+This ruling effectively ensured Nilsen would never be released from prison, a punishment he accepted and declined to appeal against.

 In 2003, Nilsen was again transferred to HMP Full Sutton, where he remained incarcerated as a Category A prisoner.
 In the prison workshop, Nilsen translated books into braille.
-He spent much of his free time reading and writing, and was allowed to paint and compose music upon a keyboard.
+He spent much of his free time reading and writing and was allowed to paint and compose music upon a keyboard.
 He also exchanged letters with numerous people who sought his correspondence.
 Nilsen remained at HMP Full Sutton until his death on 12 May 2018.